sa2c/python-oop-novice/_episodes/01-introduction.md

 > ~~~
 > {: .language-python}
 >
+> You can check the type of the object you've created with `isinstance`
+>
 > Hint: `zip()` can be used to turn two lists into tuples of corresponding
 > pairs of elements.
 >